The energy crisis is not just about energy; it’s about the survival of civilization itself, ” said Al Gore.

 5 Decline in Quality of Life

-Electrical outages throughout long periods of load-shedding create widespread daily interruptions which lead citizens to feel increasing frustration.
+Electrical outages throughout extended periods of load-shedding create widespread daily interruptions, which lead citizens to feel increasing frustration.

 Solutions to overcome the energy Crisis in Pakistan

-These are the some possible solution to energy Crisis in Pakistan
+These are some possible solutions to the energy Crisis in Pakistan

 1 Promoting Renewable Energy

-Pakistan needs to concentrate its energy efforts on solar power and wind power and hydropower development.
-The resources provide durable operations that reduce future expenses.
-These resources remain available without charging any fees.
+Pakistan needs to concentrate its energy efforts on solar, wind, and hydropower development.
+These resources provide durable operations that reduce future expenses.
+They remain available without charging any fees.
 Let us use them wisely.

-We must shift to renewable energy.
-This is not merely an option but an imperative if we are to preserve our planet for future generations.” – Ban Ki-moon
+We must shift to renewable energy. it is not merely an option but an imperative if we are to preserve our planet for future generations.” – Ban Ki-moon

 2 Upgrading Infrastructure